UU-Human-Evolution/1MB335/Lab3.md

     + Step 2b: Make a prediction about the alignment
     + Step 2c: Prepare the input file for the alignment program
     + Step 2d: Align the entire mitochondria
-    + Step 2e: Align the sequence for the large mitochondrial ribosomal RNA (l-rRNA)
+    + Step 2e: Align the sequence for cytB
-    + Step 2f: Find a new l-rRNA sequence and align one more time

 ## Details